okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/app-provisioning-connection/main/index.md

 ## Configure the provisioning features for your app

-After you successfully activated your provisioning connection, use the [Application Features API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationFeatures/) to configure INBOUND_PROVISIONING and/or USER_PROVISIONING features.
+After you successfully activate your provisioning connection, use the [Application Features API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationFeatures/) to configure the INBOUND_PROVISIONING and/or USER_PROVISIONING features.

 ### INBOUND_PROVISIONING